 The Volkswagen emission scandal is the latest example of a company that seriously damaged its brand credibility.
 Can Volkswagen ever recover its customers’ trust?

 Volkswagen managed to seriously damage over 50 years of brand credibility with their stupid “diesel dupe” software scandal.
 Share value has fallen over 30% since news of the debacle broke.
 Trust will take years to rebuild.
-And who knows how many “Was going to buy a VW but now I will not” missed sales are out there.
-The Volkswagen emission scandal is a prime example of a brand that spent years building customer trust, only to throw is all away.
+And who knows how many missed sales are out there.
+The Volkswagen emission scandal is a prime example of a brand that spent years building customer trust, only to throw it all away.

 The first rule of branding: Do no harm.

 A quick perusal of the VW corporate site reveals no brand purpose, mission or vision statement.
 The only overarching corporate mission is growth.
 That’s not to say the brand elements don’t exist.
-But when an organization does not clearly proclaim them internally and externally, it leads to suspicion that they don’t take them too seriously.
+But when an organization does not clearly proclaim them internally and externally, it suggests they don’t take them too seriously.

-When your business focus lacks the foundational grounding of purpose, mission, values and character, employees will take whatever route expediently delivers on the business goals, not what’s good for the long term prosperity of the brand.
+When your business focus lacks the foundational grounding of purpose, mission, values and character, employees will take the short, easy route.
+They won’t focus on what’s good for the long-term prosperity of the brand.

-For the sake of poor brand management, billions have been lost.
+As a result, poor brand management has cost the company billions.
 “We will review all planned investments, and what isn’t absolutely vital will be canceled or delayed,” Volkswagen CEO Matthias Mueller told workers at Volkswagen’s headquarters in Wolfsburg, Germany.
 “And that’s why we will readjust our efficiency program.
 I will be completely clear: this won’t be painless.”

 The Bottom Line:

 Branding is first and foremost a risk management tool.
-Had VW been paying more attention to it, the creation of emissions-cheating software would have gotten no further than a tasteless joke in a lower management meeting.
-Thousands of customers have been cheated.
-An asset decades in the making is seriously weakened.
+VW’s emissions-cheating software should have gotten no further than a tasteless joke in a lower-management meeting.
+Due to poor branding ethics, it cheated thousands of its customers, and seriously weakened an asset decades in the making.
 Branding is serious risk management for your business.
 Ignore it at your own peril.